 - Campbell Playhouse’s Mr. Deeds cast Gertrude Lawrence alongside host Orson Welles in the title role in 1940.
 Welles described Mr. Deeds as “one of the nicest stories ever to come out of Hollywood.”

-- In the 1937 Lux Radio Theater Mr. Deeds, Gary Cooper recreated his title role, while Jean Arthur is the ethically challenged reporter, and host Cecil B. DeMille had a chance to introduce two real-life journalists, neither of whom commented on the behavior of the ambitious newspaper woman in the story.
+- In the 1937 Lux Radio Theater Mr. Deeds, Gary Cooper recreated his title role, while Jean Arthur was the ethically challenged reporter, and host Cecil B. DeMille had a chance to introduce two real-life journalists, neither of whom commented on the behavior of the ambitious newspaper woman in the story.

 - “It Happened One Night,” the tale of a rascal reporter escorting a runaway heiress on a cross-country bus trip, also was broadcast by both Lux Radio Theater, 1939 and Campbell Playhouse, 1940.